SAN ANTONIO – The H-E-B School of Business and Administration launched the UIW Student Managed Fund in the fall of 2016.

 “Personally, I would like to go into something analytical like this after I’ve spent some time in the financial planning part.
 It really gives me a lot of experience as to what to expect if I were to move into that field later on,” Conflitti said.

 Outside of class time, the student fund managers dedicate multiple hours each week to research and analyze potential investments.

 “It’s not an easy class, but if you make the commitment to join and work with your team, you're going to be able to achieve another level of professional experience during your school time,” Flores said.

 Dr. Moreno said he is pleased with the work of the team that has served as the first student fund managers.

 “I think they have performed very well, more than I expected.
-What I noticed is that they created a very strong team,” Moreno said.
-“They worked together, they know what they have to do, they agree or disagree sometimes, but they help each other all the time.”
+They created a very strong team,” Moreno said.
+“They worked together.
+They know what they have to do.
+They agree or disagree sometimes, but they help each other all the time.”